 - Pair a Visual Opaline male with a Normal female (or any AR-mutation carrier female for combination birds)

-- Every daughter that shows Opaline is guaranteed to be female — no DNA test required
+- Every chick that shows Opaline is guaranteed to be female, no DNA test required

 This is the fastest and most reliable route.
-If you already have a quality Visual Opaline male in a high-value combination (e.g., Aqua Homo Opaline male), his Opaline daughters will carry his full combination on the female side.
+If you already have a strong Visual Opaline cock in a combination you want (for example an Aqua Homo Opaline cock), his Opaline daughters will carry that combination forward on the hen side.

 If you have a confirmed Split Opaline male but no Visual yet, this is Pairing 2: